-Montenegro, special repot: Energy sector and power gen investments, electricity for exports19.
-June 2014. / SEE Energy News
+Montenegro, special repot: Energy sector and power gen investments, electricity for exports, SEE Energy News

 For the past 15 years the government has been working toward developing a suitable climate for investors from taxes to general legislation framework regarding protection of property rights and freedom of trade and movement of capital.
 We have 3 strong competitive advantages regarding sectors for investment: Tourism, energy and agriculture.
 Regarding energy we began opening this market five or six years ago in terms of free trade but it’s a sector which is inherently a bit more complicated due to the required infrastructural necessities.
 We have partially privatized our State-owned power production company, Electric Power Company of Montenegro (EPCG), with the State having 55% and Italian firm A2A owning 43.7% of shares as well as management rights in order to harmonize our production and distribution functions for future commercialization.
 This privatization was at the request of the European Commission in order to increase efficiencies says Economy minister Kavaric in charge of energy sector in Serbia.